-Inflammations or injuries that extend into the middle layer of the skin (dermis) can lead to scarring.
-Scratching or squeezing out inflamed areas or pimples additionally promotes scar formation.
-Scars can be thickened/protruding (hypertrophic) or retracted (atrophic).
-Typical retracted scars are the so-called “Boxcar, Rolling or Ice-Pick Scars”.
-These can be efficiently treated with TCA (trichloroacetic acid) peeling.
+Inflammations or injuries that reach into the middle layer of the skin (dermis) can lead to scarring.
+Scratching or squeezing inflamed areas or pimples further encourages scarring.
+Scars can be thickened/protruded (hypertrophic) or retracted (atrophic).
+Typical retracted scars are the so-called “boxcar, rolling or ice-pick scars”.
+These can be treated efficiently with TCA (trichloroacetic acid) peeling.

-Trichloroacetic acid is an acid which has a more or less strong peeling effect on and penetration into the skin depending on its concentration.
-It dissolves the upper skin cells (keratinocytes) and leads to clumping (coagulation) of skin proteins.
-A local inflammation is triggered, which leads to new collagen formation.
-This leads to a reduction in the depth of the scar.
+Trichloroacetic acid is an acid which, depending on the concentration, has a more or less strong peeling effect and penetration depth into the skin.
+It dissolves the upper skin cells (keratinocytes) and leads to clumping (coagulation) of the skin proteins.
+A local inflammation is triggered, which leads to the formation of new collagen.
+This leads to a reduction in scar depth.

-An average of 3-6 treatments (depending on the depth of the scar) at intervals of at least 4 weeks are necessary.
-An improvement in scar depth of 10-40% can be expected at each session.
+On average, 3-6 treatments are necessary (depending on the scar depth) at intervals of at least 4 weeks.
+An improvement in scar depth of 10-40% can be expected with each session.
 Exactly how many treatments are needed cannot be predicted.
-This depends very much on the skin type and individual therapy response.
+This depends very much on the skin type and how the therapy responds individually.

-The TCA peeling may only be carried out on untanned skin and consistent sun protection must be applied afterwards.
-This treatment is therefore preferably carried out in the winter months.
+TCA peeling should only be done on untanned skin and it must be followed by consistent sun protection.
+Preferably, therefore, this treatment takes place in the winter months.

-First the skin is disinfected and degreased.
-In contrast to other peeling methods which are applied over a large area, in the so-called TCA-Cross (Chemical Reconstruction Sf Skin Scars) peeling, the highly concentrated trichloroacetic acid is applied selectively into the depressions.
-During the application and for a few minutes afterwards, the skin is cooled with a cooling device to relieve discomfort.
-Afterwards a wound healing cream and sun protection is applied.
+First, the skin is disinfected and degreased.
+In contrast to other peeling procedures, which are applied to the entire surface, the highly concentrated trichloroacetic acid is applied selectively to the depressions during the so-called TCA-Cross (Chemical Reconstruction Of Skin Scars)-peeling.
+During application and for a few minutes afterwards, the skin is cooled with a cooling device to relieve discomfort.
+A wound healing cream and sunscreen are then applied.